kostasthanos/Covid-19-Greece/README.md

 # Covid-19-Greece
-Covid-19 Greece Data and Plots of the pandemic progression.
+Data and Plots about the pandemic progression.
 ## Last Update : 18/05/20

 <p align="center">